mozilla/firefox-browser-architecture/0004-xbl-web-components.md

 ## XBL Usage in Firefox

 How many times are individual bindings used?
-We've written a module to track how often XBL (and XUL) are used, and a modified version of the test runner that [keeps a count throughout the mochitest-browser suite](https://bugzilla.mozilla.org/show_bug.cgi?id=1376546).
-Here are initial results:
+We've written a module to track how often XBL (and XUL) are used, and a modified version of the test runner that keeps a count throughout the mochitest-browser suite.
+[A sorted list of used bindings is attached on the bug](https://bugzilla.mozilla.org/show_bug.cgi?id=1376546), but here are the top few bindings:

-TODO: ENTER LATEST RESULTS HERE
+    url("chrome://global/content/bindings/text.xml#text-label")
+    url("chrome://global/content/bindings/general.xml#image")
+    url("chrome://global/content/bindings/toolbarbutton.xml#toolbarbutton")
+    url("chrome://global/content/bindings/menu.xml#menuitem")
+    url("chrome://global/content/bindings/scrollbox.xml#autorepeatbutton")
+    url("chrome://global/content/bindings/button.xml#button")

 ## Performance Considerations